 MacNaughton, Cheryl Scholz [1925-1943 at Reed]; Staff; Division of History and Social Sciences; Faculty, Individual; History Department; MacNaughton Dormitory;

-Cheryl Scholz MacNaughton was Dean of Women from 1924 to 1943 and Instructor in Historyfrom 1938-1943; she became director of admission in 1944 until January of 1945.
+Cheryl Scholz MacNaughton was Dean of Women from 1924 to 1943 and Instructor in History from 1938-1943.
+She became director of admissions in 1944 until January of 1945.
 She was married to president Richard...